matthew-piziak/dna-ddr/ARCHITECTURE.md

 ## Why Clojure and Luminus?

-Of React-derived frameworks I happened to have used `re-frame` most recently.
-It has a nice functional-reactive-programming model.
+I happened to have used `re-frame` most recently and it's React-based.
+It has a nice functional-reactive-programming model that is natural for this exercise.

 ## Flexibility

-This architecture to be flexible enough to move in a number of different directions with speed.
+This architecture is flexible enough to move in a number of different directions with speed.
+There are doubtless errors or deficiencies, but they are correctable.
 Client debugging is easy, either client or server could be swapped out entirely (for example, replacing the server with a biopython backend), and more infrastructure (database, data warehouse, job queue) is easy to integrate.